tezktenr/CS267-Spring2022-GradProject-Group46/openmp/mst-filter-kruskal/README.md

-# OpenMP Implementation (Kruskal with Parallel Sample Sort)
+# OpenMP Implementation (Filter Kruskal)
-This is the OpenMP implementation (Kruskal with Parallel Sample Sort) for finding the set of nearest balanced states of a signed graph
+This is the OpenMP implementation (Filter Kruskal) for finding the set of nearest balanced states of a signed graph

 ## Building Our Code
 First, we need to make sure that the CMake module is loaded and that the GNU compiler is selected.